MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/c-management-group-and-subscription-organization.md

 **Design recommendations:**

-- Keep the management group hierarchy reasonably flat with ideally no more than three to four levels.
+- Keep the management group hierarchy reasonably flat with no more than three to four levels.

-- Use resource tags, which can be enforced or appended through Azure Policy to query and horizontally navigate across the management group tree; this is more flexible when compared to using a rigid vertical management group and subscription hierarchy.
+- Use resource tags, which can be enforced or appended through Azure Policy to query and horizontally navigate across the management group tree.
+This approach is more flexible than using a rigid vertical management group and subscription hierarchy.

-- Create a top-level "sandboxes" management group to allow users to immediately experiment with Azure.
+- Create a top-level "sandboxes" management group to allow users to experiment with Azure immediately.
 Place user-based test subscriptions within this "sandbox" management group and apply requisite security policies to keep these sandbox subscriptions isolated and disconnected from dev/test/prod environments.

 - Assign the user access administrator Azure AD role at root management group scope (/) to allow access assignments and resource visibility in any subscription or management group in the directory.

-- Establish a dedicated "management" subscription within the top-level/root management group to support global management capabilities such as Log Analytics workspaces, automation runbooks, and custom RBAC definitions.
+- Establish a dedicated "management" subscription within the top-level/root management group to support global management capabilities such as Log Analytics workspaces, automation runbooks, and custom role-based access control definitions.

 - Limit the number of Azure Policy assignments made at the root management group scope to avoid managing through exclusions at inherited scopes.